-SHORTLISTED FOR THE FORTNUM & MASON FOOD AND DRINK AWARDS 2025 LONGLISTED FOR THE HIGHLAND
+WINNER OF THE FORTNUM & MASON FOOD AND DRINK AWARDS SHORTLISTED FOR THE GUILD OF FOOD WRITERS

-BOOK PRIZE 2024 A FINANCIAL TIMES BOOK OF THE YEAR 'I laughed and cried a little reading
+PRIZE FOR FOOD WRITING A FINANCIAL TIMES BOOK OF THE YEAR 'I laughed and cried a little

-the book with Pam's voice in my head.
-A true inspiration on every level as a memoir and as
+reading the book with Pam's voice in my head.
+A true inspiration on every level as a memoir and

 Pam first opened Inver her restaurant on the shores of Loch Fyne she set out to discover what